Video recorder scheduling code: Branding

 The system has been licensed to television and VCR manufacturers in about 40 countries, but is branded under different names depending on the country.
 It is known as VCR Plus+, VCR Plus+ Silver and VCR Plus+ Gold in the United States and Canada; G-Code in Japan, China, New Zealand and Australia; VideoPlus+ in Ireland, the United Kingdom, and Japan; and ShowView in the rest of Europe as well as in South Africa.
-The system is branded as VideoPlus+/ShowView in Europe due to an existing trademark registration for "VCR" by Philips in that continent, and as G-Code (the "G" standing for the system's developer, Gemstar) in Japan because VCR is not a common abbreviation there ("VTR," for videotape recorder, is used instead).
+The system is branded as VideoPlus+/ShowView in Europe due to an existing trademark registration for "VCR" by Philips on that continent, and as G-Code (the "G" standing for the system's developer, Gemstar) in Japan because VCR is not a common abbreviation there ("VTR," for videotape recorder, is used instead).
 Japan initially used the name VideoPlus+ and later changed to G-Code, an example of this is the Victor (JVC) HR-880.
 Because television programming schedules are different, the coding has to be adjusted in each of the regions and recording equipment is not interchangeable.

 Algorithms

-The actual algorithms used to encode and decode the television guide values from and to their time representations were published in 1992, but only for six-digit codes or less.
+The algorithms used to encode and decode the television guide values from and to their time representations were published in 1992, but only for codes with six or fewer digits.

 Source code for seven and eight digit codes was written in C and Perl and posted anonymously in 2003.